 Approval

-Local emergency managers in the county, city, and college/university settings no matter their size can become overwhelmed by the consequences of major emergencies and disasters.
+Local emergency managers in the county, city, healthcare industry, and college/university settings, no matter their size, can become overwhelmed by the consequences of major emergencies and disasters.
 Historically, Georgia had seen major impacts from a range of hazards that required a complex and lengthy response and recovery.
-In an effort to provide local emergency managers with a seamless method of requesting and receiving assistance from well trained and experienced local emergency management professions, the Emergency Management Association of Georgia has created the Emergency Management Assistance Team (EMAT).
-EMAT is not an incident management team but a group professionals who individually or in small groups have the ability to deploy when request to assist local emergency managers by providing advised based on experience and training and/or accepting assignments from the local emergency manager to, in a small way, take some of the pressure off the requesting director.
+In an effort to provide local emergency managers with a seamless method of requesting and receiving assistance from well trained and experienced local emergency management professionals, the Emergency Management Association of Georgia has created the Emergency Management Assistance Team (EMAT).
+EMAT is not an incident management team but a group professionals who individually, or in small groups, and have the ability to deploy when request to assist local emergency managers.
+EMAT members provide advice and support based on experience and training and can accept assignments from the local emergency manager to, in a small way, take some of the pressure off the requesting emergency management entity.

-Members of EMAT have met the standards set forth in this support annex and have received written permission from their jurisdictional supervisor to be a part of EMAT and respond if, their community is not impacted.
-When EMAT team members deploy they continue to be covered by their home jurisdictions insurance, workman’s comp, and are paid by their home jurisdiction.
-Once demobilized, the member’s home jurisdiction is responsible seeking reimbursement from the county, city or college/university receiving assistance.
+Members of EMAT have met the standards set forth in this support annex and have received written permission from their jurisdictional supervisor to be a part of the EMAT and respond.
+When EMAT team members deploy they continue to be covered by their home jurisdictions insurance, workman’s compensation, and are paid by their home jurisdiction.
+Once demobilized, the member’s home jurisdiction is responsible for seeking reimbursement from the county, city or college/university receiving assistance, if reimbursement is desired.

 The Emergency Management Association of Georgia is not responsible for EMAT members insurance, workman’s compensation, travel, lodging, or compensation in any way.

-The EMAG Board of Directors hereby approves the Emergency Management Assistance Team Support Annex the ____ day of _______ 20_________
+The EMAG Board of Directors hereby approves the Emergency Management Assistance Team Support Annex the ____ day of _______ 20_________.

-_____________________________

-President
+President Date

-Secretary
+Secretary Date

 Initial EMAG – EMAT Planning Team

-Alex Eaton
+Alec Eaton

 City of Brunswick Emergency Management Agency